stefanp312/LEDcube/README.md

 > 2 hours later!!!
 > ![](https://github.com/stefanp312/LEDcube/blob/master/imagesForReadMe/FinalProduct.jpg)

-A push button was installed on a bread board to be used as an interupt source so that the pattern displayed on the cube could be changed.
+A push button was installed on a bread board to be used as an interrupt source so that the pattern displayed on the cube could be changed.
 The reason we chose to use diffused LEDs was that they provided a uniform light from any angle.
 This would make the cube seem brighter since every LED is seen from a different angle and multiple locations.
 We chose red because we thought it would look cool in the dark.

 Every column of LEDs also has a resistor attached to it so that none of the LEDs burn out.
-I would recomend finding a shift register with built-in resistors to make the wiring of the cube look nicer.
-Due to the added complexity of adding another shift register to control which layer would recieve a ground connection, it was decided that we would just use 4 seperate pins to control it.
+I would recommend finding a shift register with built-in resistors to make the wiring of the cube look nicer.
+Due to the added complexity of adding another shift register to control which layer would receive a ground connection, it was decided that we would just use 4 separate pins to control it.

 ## Software Tingz